-A stud finder or stud sensor or stud detector is a small device which helps us to spot framing studs located behind the outer surface of any walls, usually dry walls.
-Even though there are a variety of best stud finders available nowadays, most of them can be generally categorized as two:
+A stud finder or stud sensor or stud detector is a small device that helps us to spot framing studs located behind the outer surface of any walls, usually drywalls.
+Even though there are a variety of stud sensors available nowadays which can be found at studfindertool.com, most of them can be generally categorized as two:

 - Electric stud finders.

 Some basic instructions while using a stud finder.

 - Check the batteries before hand

 To get a good and accurate reading on display, make sure that the batteries are not weak.
 Many times people struggle with inaccuracies in finding a stud because the batteries aren’t good.

 Before you use a stud finder, make time to remove any pictures, mirrors, shelves or furniture if any, from the wall.
 They can all create errors or inaccuracies in the readings of the stud finder.

 A stud finder will not give a good reading if the full portion of it is not in contact with the surface of the wall.
 It should be held in such a way that the top and bottom is pressed against the wall.

 Place the stud finder to the left side of the area you want to locate the stud on the wall